 Hollywood legend heartthrob Cary Grant wasn't always known by such a sexy name.
 Born Archibald Alexander Leach, he wanted to escape his upbringing in the English working class, so he ran away from home.
 He joined a traveling troupe of acrobats and comedians, and ended up in Hollywood.

 Paramount Studios offered him a contract, under one condition―that he change his name from Archibald to Cary Lockwood.
 He agreed to change his name, but negotiated with the studio to agree for him to change it to Cary Grant.

-Albert Brooks, believe it or not, was born Albert Einstein.
-He endured that name all through his first year of college, when he began his career as a stand-up comedian.
-He decided to choose the family name Brooks, to avoid comparisons and confusion with the legendary scientist named Albert Einstein.
+Albert Brooks was born Albert Einstein.
+He endured the name through his first year of college, when he began his career as a stand-up comedian.
+He decided to choose the family name Brooks, to avoid comparisons with legendary scientist Albert Einstein.
 When people asked him why he made the change, he would always respond, "Do I even have to answer that?"

 There are two celebrities who would most certainly have eluded fame if they hadn't changed their names.
 Ralph Lauren was born Ralph Rueben Lifshitz.
 When he was 16 years old, Jerry Lifshitz, Ralph's brother, changed their last name to Lauren.

 Millions of trendy fashion plates the world over are thankful that they don't have to wear 'a Lifshitz gown' to special events.
 And Marilyn Manson probably wouldn't have been nearly as intimidating wearing black lipstick if his name was still Brian Hugh Warner.

 All of these celebrities clearly had good enough reasons for changing their names.
 But the celebrity with the best reason of all is entertainer Charo.
 Her official name is María Rosario Pilar Martínez Molina Moquiere de les Esperades Santa Ana Romanguera y de la Najosa Rasten.